Ayushsaxen/React-Task/README.md

 Overview

-This is a React project built with Material-UI, featuring multiple components including:
+This is a React project built using Material-UI, featuring multiple functional components that enhance user interactivity.
+The project incorporates various third-party libraries to provide a seamless user experience.

+Key Components Included
-Counter Component
+✔️ Counter Component - A simple increment and decrement counter.

-User Form

-Text Editor (React-Quill)

-Static Login & Signup Pages

-This project utilizes various libraries to enhance functionality and user experience.

-Technologies Used

-React.js

-Material-UI (for UI components)

-React-Quill (for rich text editing)

-Formik (for form handling)

-Yup (for form validation)

-React-Router-Dom (for routing)

-Features
+✔️ User Form - A form with validation using Formik and Yup.
+✔️ Text Editor - A rich text editor implemented using React-Quill.
+✔️ Authentication Pages - Static login and signup pages.

+This project demonstrates the use of modern React.js practices, UI styling with Material-UI, form handling with Formik & Yup, and text editing functionality with React-Quill.

 Home Page: Includes a counter component, user form, and text editor.